1,000+ Opportunities

 9B Investment in Critical Grid Infrastructure to Reduce Electricity Costs Critical Materials and Minerals (202) 586-4940 or DOENews@hq. doe. gov

-Based on current listing details, eligibility includes: Entities supporting demonstration and/or commercial facilities involved in processing, recycling, or utilizing critical materials for battery manufacturing and energy technologies.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Entities supporting demonstration and/or commercial facilities involved in processing, recycling, or utilizing critical materials for battery manufacturing and energy technologies.
+Confirm the full requirements in the official notice before applying.